LiozElmalem/Iterable/README.md

 We build 5 containers:

-### range :
+### Range :

 Used as a more readable equivalent to the traditional for loop operating over a range of values, such as all elements in a container.

-### chain :
+### Chain :

-represent combining between 2 containers (include string).
+Represent combining between 2 containers (include string).

-### zip :
+### Zip :

-represent parallel connection between 2 containers.
+Represent parallel connection between 2 containers.

-### product :
+### Product :

-represent Cartesian product between 2 containers.
+Represent Cartesian product between 2 containers.

-### powerset :
+### Powerset :

-represent all the sub-groups of container.
+Represent all the sub-groups of container.

-### what is iterable?
+### What is iterable?

-allows an object to be the target of the "foreach" statement.
+Allows an object to be the target of the "foreach" statement.